Alphabetical Plant Listing

 Construct your Espalier

 Camellias can be espaliered onto walls.
-However, this technique doesn't always provide good air circulation and promotes diseases.
-Plants growing too close to walls can suffer from heat stress, as well.
-In this situation, build a wire or wooden framework to support your camellia.
+However, this technique doesn’t always provide good air circulation and promotes diseases.
+Plants growing too close to walls can also suffer from heat stress.
+Build a wire or wooden framework to support your camellia in this situation.

 • Set 2 or more posts parallel to the wall according to your desired width for the frame.
 Place these posts about 2-3 feet (60-90 cm) from the wall or fence to encourage good air circulation around the plants and discourage disease problems.

 • Create your espalier design by stringing wires between the posts.
-The bottom wire should be at least 2 feet (60 cm) from the ground and subsequent wires 12 to 18 inches apart (30-45 cm), depending on your espalier design.
-Alternatively, attach lattice to the posts in lieu of wire.
+The bottom wire should be at least 2 feet (60 cm) from the ground, and subsequent wires 12 to 18 inches apart (30-45 cm), depending on your espalier design.
+Alternatively, attach lattice to the posts instead of wire.

 Camellia Planting and Pruning